-The Touring Network team met at the from April 7th – 9th to welcome the new GET IN Youth Promoters, define the role and find out how the programme will bring their interests and experience together to support live touring performance in communities across the Highlands and Islands.
+The Touring Network team met at the in early April to welcome the new GET IN Youth Promoters, define the role and find out how the programme will bring their interests and experience together to support live touring performance in communities across the Highlands and Islands.

 Joining us and the Youth Promoters, from as far afield as Edinburgh, London, Shetland, Fort William and Edderton were promoter mentors Kresanna Aigner and Rhona Dougall, guest speaker Vikki Doig, mentor facilitator Stuart Turnbull and evaluator David Stevenson of Queen Margaret University .
 We were also pleased that one of our Year 1 Youth Promoters Peter Egan, could attend in person.
 Chloe Rodgers joined us online on Friday evening to meet the new recruits.
 Peter, Chloe and Kerry have volunteered to buddy the Year 2 intake, and will have continuing support from GET IN, in preparation for them becoming full Promoter Members.